 The Elephant in the Room

-One of the most important things I’ve learned in almost ten years of personal and professional experience is that I don’t have to adopt – or even like – an addiction treatment strategy to acknowledge and advocate that it works for someone else.
+One of the most important things I’ve learned in almost ten years of personal and professional experience in addiction treatment in New Hampshire is that I don’t have to adopt – or even like – an addiction treatment strategy to acknowledge and advocate that it works for someone else.

 The recovery process has also taught me to approach the world from a compassionate and gentle stance – which I’ve learned is a way of being that is in alignment with my true spirit – but the problem is that gentle doesn’t always work.
 According to the CDC, “on average, 130 Americans die every day from an opioid overdose”.
 This statistic does not even take alcohol and other drugs into account.
 The death toll from opioid overdose alone reaches the 9/11 fatality mark every 23 days.